petrtsv/pyraminx/README.md

 # pyraminx
-School project of @petrtsv and Mark Ipatov.
+School project of @petrtsv and @MarkTheHopeful.